Jcg408/booksCLI/notes.md

 3) I am convinced there is a better way to handle the storage of the data besides the class arrays in Book class.

-I wanted to use a MVC approach for the classes so I used the googleApi as model, Books as controller and Cli as view.
+I wanted to use a MVC approach for the classes so I thought of the googleApi as model, Books as controller and Cli as view.

 After sifting through the Google Api documentation I found a way to narrow down the search results to get closer to the title, author and publisher.
 Otherwise I would have to add extra iterations to get to the desired data.